-Checking "Apple" by Shared Folder Support enables Appletalk for legacy Macs.
-This gives you all of Appletalk's limitations, including a 2GB maximum filesize and a 32 character limit for filenames.
-If a folder with AppleTalk enabled is accessed from a modern OS through SMB, these limitations will not apply.
+Appletalk support is available for use with legacy Macs.
+Checking "Apple" by Shared Folder Support lets you use your TeraStation with older Macs, but gives you all of Appletalk's limitations, including a 2GB maximum filesize and a 32 character limit for filenames.
+For OS X 10.3.9 and later, leave "Apple" unchecked for best performance.